bmwcarit/ramses-composer-docs/ordering/manual.md

 ![](./docs/renderpass_order.png)

-Countrary to `RenderLayer` tags, `RenderPasses` must be ordered with unique order.
+Contrary to `RenderLayer` tags, `RenderPasses` must be ordered with unique order.
 If you have two `RenderPass` instances with the same order, you will get an error:

 ![](./docs/renderpass_order_error.png)